shubham-bhatt/Shala2020/README.md

 I added my work of course here

 Organized work (folder)
-Assignment                       --   Added assignments of Data Science and ML Coding-add_on_lecture(Practiced) --   What I Studied, Practiced and Implimented from lecture
+Assignment                       --   Added assignments of Data Science and ML<br/>
+Coding-add_on_lecture(Practiced) --   What I Studied, Practiced and Implimented from lecture